RainbowMiner/RainbowMiner/README.md

 Reboot and you should be good to go!

 **Important:** Some algorithms, on some miner-software, will not hash with a kernel version greater than 4.2.
 You may have to downgrade your OS to Ubuntu 16.04 since more recent editions will not run kernel numbers lower than 4.8.
 This has everything to do with a mismatch between OpenCL versions provided by recent drivers and those supported by the mining software.
 Yes, that means you will be running older drivers.
-If you want the newer drivers, with newer versions of OpenCL to work, feel free to provide assistance to the affected mining softwares by fixing their code and sending pull-requests.
+If you want the newer drivers, with newer versions of OpenCL to work, feel free to provide assistance to the affected mining software by fixing their code and sending pull-requests.

 ## INSTALLATION